hackclub/winter/singhgurmehar.md

 ## Summary

-In Winter Hardware Wonderland, I plan to build a Secured Wifi Router using Raspberry Pie for travel with its own VPN server for providing an advanced security layer over public Wifi's.
+In Winter Hardware Wonderland, I plan to build a Secured Wifi Router using Raspberry Pie for travel with its own Dns Server & VPN server for providing an advanced security layer over public Wifi's.

 Whenever we connect to any public wifi networks , being a Open Wifi, Wifi at coffee shops or Hotels.
 There's a always high risk to our privacy.
 To safegaurd our privacy and maintain our Anonymity, this router will let us connect to the internet over VPN.
-It will be connecting with the public Wifi network and will broadcast its own Wifi network that will be over a VPN server.
+It will be connecting with the public Wifi network and will broadcast its own Wifi network that will be over a VPN server.With our own DNS server we will be able to safeguard our devices from ads & trackers by blocking them.

 ## Plan